 In some cases, while developing you may run into merge conflicts against the

 main or configured default branch.
 These may come up when another developer collaborating on the same app makes a change that overlaps with your branch’s changes.
-Github will make this clear from the Pull Request page and prevent merging.
+Typically, your remote source control management provider (GitHub, GitLab, etc.) will make this clear from the pull request page and prevent merging.

 At this time, conflicts must be resolved outside of the Retool platform.
-To do so, you can resolve conflicts via the Github UI or locally via the source management tool of your choosing.
-If using the command line, for example, clone the Github repo locally, check out your branch, and rebase your branch to the latest dev.
+To do so, you can resolve conflicts via the Web UI of your source control management provider or locally via the source management tool of your choosing.
+If using the command line, for example, clone the Git repo locally, check out your branch, and rebase your branch to the latest dev.
 Once rebased and conflicts have been resolved, force push to the origin branch.

 $ git clone [email protected]:myorganization/retool_source.git $ git checkout main $ git checkout my-feature-branch $ git rebase main ... resolve conflicts $ git push origin my-feature-branch --force